 LS: Oh, they were doing?

 LS: That was powerful.
 What about any words or thoughts when you think of the visiting teaching program?
-I know with a lot of Relief Society president and Elders Quorum presidency is sort of the default mode of like, “Well, I’m not sure what to do.
-But one thing I do know what to do is I’m supposed to handle these assignments and then follow up with them.”
+I know with a lot of Relief Society presidents and Elders Quorum presidents is sort of the default mode of like, “Well, I’m not sure what to do.
+But one thing I do know what to do is, I’m supposed to handle these assignments and then follow up with them.”
 Anything that’s worked well in your area, or approaches that you’ve tried that are worth mentioning?

 DeAnna: Well, I think there are two things.
 I think there are some things that don’t work and I think there are some things that we culturally do that are problematic that we have and [01:07:00] are still working to overcome in our stake.
-One is, I believe handing out on a piece of paper and assignment and following up by email is maybe the most ineffective way of helping sisters understand the importance of their role and feel the feel the purpose of what they’re up to.
+One is, I believe, handing out on a piece of paper an assignment and following up by email is maybe the most ineffective way of helping sisters understand the importance of their role and feel the purpose of what they’re up to.

-One of the things that we were we’re initiating towards the end of my time as a presidency that has gotten some traction in a number of wards that we’re in is that we started to teach our Relief Society presidents that it was as important for them to do one-on-ones with their counselors and their teachers and their visiting teachers in the same way they had been experiencing it with us.
-Again in our stake, Kurt that was new information because our sisters had never seen PPI.
+One of the things that we were initiating towards the end of my time as a presidency that has gotten some traction in a number of the wards that we’re in, is that we started to teach our Relief Society presidents that it was as important for them to do one-on-ones with their counselors and their teachers and their visiting teachers in the same way they had been experiencing it with us.
+Again in our stake, Kurt, that was new information because our sisters had never seen PPI’s.

 And so we have a number of our wards now that designate one evening a week, often the same night as the youth activities where parents are there [01:08:00] already, and the Relief Society presidency, the president and two counselors will show up and the secretary actually will set up, you know, 20 or 30 minute meetings for them with two or three sisters during that time.
 So you can get 9 or 12 interviews out on a Wednesday night.

 So we’ve tried to get away from the impersonal, efficient things that have crept into our culture to say, “Listen, this is always about the one.
 It will never stop being about the one.”
-[01:09:00] I was very appreciative – when I got released, we were assigned to the inner city Ward and the ward that I still live in was the smallest word in the stake.
-And so the ward where we have residence, that’s where Relief society president called me up and said, “DeAnna, may I give you a visiting teaching assignment, even though you’re attending this other Ward, where I’m a visiting teacher over there?”
+[01:09:00] I was very appreciative – when I got released, we were assigned to the inner city ward, and the ward that I still live in was the smallest ward in the stake.
+And so the ward where we have residence, that ward Relief society president called me up and said, “DeAnna, may I give you a visiting teaching assignment, even though you’re attending this other ward?
+Where I’m a visiting teacher over there.
 And she said, “Here is the need, let me talk to you about it.
 Here’s what we’re hoping for.
-Would you please be willing to give me an occasional report because the sister matters?”
+Would you please be willing to give me an occasional report because this sister matters?”
 That is a big deal.

 I will tell you, I got off that call, and when I think I matter as a visiting teacher.
 She cared enough to call me up and tell me, “Here’s what’s important to you.
 This is why you’re being called.
 This is what matters.”
 And it changed.
-Not that I didn’t have a visiting teaching before, but it certainly has changed the feeling I have and the experience I had as I began to me with that sister.
-And it was just instantly as powerful as any of the one-on-ones [01:10:00] I’ve ever had as a Stake Relief Society president in visiting teaching, which I had never experienced quite like that as a visiting teacher before.
-I think the Relief Society president help create that for me.
+Not that I didn’t have a testimony of visiting teaching before, but it certainly has changed the feeling I have and the experience I had as I began to meet with that sister.
+And it was just instantly as powerful as any of the one-on-ones [01:10:00] I’ve ever had as a stake Relief Society president in visiting teaching, which I had never experienced quite like that as a visiting teacher before.
+I think the Relief Society president helped create that for me.
 Interesting.

 DeAnna: Well, I mean, I guess a couple of things.
-The thing that I would say is that especially where Latter Day Saints are concerned, Kurt, I have an enormous spirit of abundance.
-It’s like I work a lot with BYU, Idaho, and BYU students, mentoring a number of them, have them come as interns.
+The thing that I would say is that especially where Latter-Day Saints are concerned, Kurt, I have an enormous spirit of abundance.
+It’s like I work a lot with BYU- Idaho, and BYU students, mentoring a number of them, have them come as interns.
 And if anybody has just got questions about anything we’ve talked about, just email me directly.
-And that would be at firstname.lastname@example.org.
-Strengthsstrategy.com.
+And that would be at email@example.com.
 Our website is [01:11:00] www.strengthsstrategy.com.
 And that’s kind of more about what we’re doing to help individuals, and organizations, and coaches, or those that want to influence people to be able to play and operate from strengths.
-So that’s why we do that.
+That’s where we do that.

 LS: That’s great.
-And what do you said just sort of leads in the last question is, as you’ve served as a Stake Relief Society president, how has that leadership responsibility made you a better disciple of Jesus Christ?
+And what you said just sort of leads in the last question is, as you’ve served as a stake Relief Society president, how has that leadership responsibility made you a better disciple of Jesus Christ?
 [01:12:00]

 DeAnna: That’s a loaded question.
-You know, I guess the answer is that I came to that calling, believing that I didn’t belong there, and felt that way for a lot of the time.
+You know, I guess the answer is that I came to that calling believing that I didn’t belong there, and felt that way for a lot of the time.
 And I left realizing how deeply the Lord loves us in spite of our weakness.
-And that when He says, “I will make your weak thing strong if you come unto me and everything,” He’s not kidding.
+And that when He says, “I will make your weak thing strong if you come unto me,” He’s not kidding.

 And what I came away from is, I came away from knowing that all of the holes inside of me, His grace would fill up.
 And if my eyes were on Him, I had nothing to fear about anything, that I could go tackle anything.
 Could it be trying to build a crazy global organization or write a book, which I’d never done before, if my eyes are on Him, He would fill up all the holes and I would have what I needed.
 It would be enough.
 And if I didn’t have it in me, then He would send someone to me to help me.
 And I’ve learned that that’s true.

-And I had experiences that changed my life, including one time with a Relief Society president who is Spanish speaking.
-Our translator had to leave in the middle of our one-on-one and I will never forget her looking at me, like, ‘Okay, now what?”
-I don’t speak Spanish and she doesn’t speak English, but she began to speak in Spanish to me, and I understood her and I spoke in English to her and she understood me.
-And I felt the Savior’s love flow through the like a river and translate her words in my head.
+And I’ve had experiences that changed my life, including one time with a Relief Society president who is Spanish speaking.
+Our translator had to leave in the middle of our one-on-one, and I will never forget her looking at me, like, “Okay, now what?”
+I don’t speak Spanish, and she doesn’t speak English, but she began to speak in Spanish to me, and I understood her, and I spoke in English to her and she understood me.
+And I felt the Savior’s love flow through like a river and translate her words in my head.

 And we finished both of us with tears in our eyes, knowing of how much the Savior loves His children that He wants us to experience connection of heart and mind.
 And when we get out of our own way, which most of the time is to stop judging ourselves and just give all of it to Him, and the minute that happens miracles follow.
-And I know that’s true and I want to just live that throughout my life the same way that we that we finished and just want to give the rest of the [inaudible 01:14:05.
+And I know that’s true and I want to just live that throughout my life the same way that we finished and just want to give the rest of it to Him.
+01:14:05.